DSPN/azure-resource-manager-dse/README.md

-Deploy a DataStax Enterprise Cluster to Azure
+This template deploys a DataStax Enterprise (DSE) cluster to Azure running on Ubuntu virtual machines.
+The template also provisions a storage account, virtual network, public IP address and the network interfaces required by the installation.

+The button below will deploy this template to Azure.
+The template will be dynamically linked directly from this github repository.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FDSPN%2Fazure-arm-dse%2Fmaster%2FmainTemplate.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template deploys a DataStax Enterprise (DSE) cluster to Azure running on Ubuntu virtual machines.
-The template also provisions a storage account, virtual network, public IP address and the network interfaces required by the installation.

 The template expects the following parameters: